Who Needs a Living Will? (And Who Thinks They Don’t)

 Lawyer writing on paper

 Most people who don’t have a living will aren’t careless or irresponsible.
 They’re convinced that it doesn’t apply to them.
-This article is for exactly those people (looking at you here!).
+This article is for exactly those people.

 Who needs a living will?